ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/further_guidance/10_cmake.rst

 WITH_SIMCORE
 ------------

-- Build OSI based scenario simulation, also know as openPASS core (slave).
+- Build OSI based scenario simulation, also know as openPASS simulation core (opSimulation).
 - Options: OFF | **ON**

 WITH_DOC